Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ3: Quality of ChatGPT's Explanation

+As our study uses explanation to overcome hallucination, it is important to investigate its quality.
 To assess the quality of ChatGPT's explanations for element matching results, we use two metrics: (1) \emph{mention frequency} (the number of times where an attribute $a$ has been mentioned $M$), and (2) \emph{mention consistency} (the number of times where an attribute $a$ has been consistently mentioned $C$ where the consistency is determined by our explanation validator described in Section~\ref{sec:evalidate}).
 These two metrics helps in answering the research questions below:

 \begin{description}[leftmargin=*] \item[RQ3a:] What are the frequently mentioned attributes in ChatGPT's explanation? \item[RQ3b:] What are the mentioned attributes that are consistent in ChatGPT's explanation? \end{description}